Coverage for apio / commands / apio_packages.py: 77%

 183

-184It is highly recommended to run the 'apio packages update' once in a while \
+184It is highly recommended to run the 'apio packages install' once in a while \

 185because it check the Apio remote server for the latest packages versions \